Testosterone Therapy Lawsuit

 The FDA first addressed testosterone products in a 2014 safety communication in which the agency said that it was investigating the risk of stroke, heart attack, and death in men taking testosterone products.

 A second FDA drug safety communication was issued in March 2015 and took a stronger tone, creating the requirement that prescription testosterone products carry an updated label that warns about the possible increased risk of heart attacks and strokes.
 The FDA also made clear that prescription testosterone is only approved for men with a condition called “hypogonadism” that causes unnaturally low testosterone.
 The agency made this statement because it became aware that many men are being prescribed testosterone due to age-related effects, not because they have a disorder.

 During a 15-year period beginning in 2000, testosterone prescriptions jumped sixfold, from less than 1 million to more than 6.5 million.
 This huge rise in testosterone prescriptions is attributable to manufacturers promoting their products for uses that they are not approved for—namely “Low T,” or a range of side effects associated with a natural drop-off in testosterone levels in middle-aged and older men.

 A three-year study published in JAMA that found many men who are prescribed testosterone do not demonstrate the type of deficiency for which testosterone therapy is FDA-approved.
-Many men, in fact, according to the study, do not even undergo testing to find out whether they have a testosterone disorder before receiving T-therapy.
+According to the study, many men do not even undergo testing to find out whether they have a testosterone disorder before receiving T-therapy.